 Surprisingly, cheese is not their favorite food.
 Mice love grain, cereals and baked goods such as bread and crackers.
 They also have a fondness for chocolate.
 If you are baiting traps, strong-smelling foods such as bacon or peanut butter are recommended.
 Because mice are capable of chewing through materials ranging from paper to plastic, it is best to store any foods with mouse appeal in glass or metal containers – or in the fridge.

 Is it Possible to Have Just One Mouse in My Home?

 Although you might wish it were otherwise, you will almost never find “only one mouse” in a home.
 Females mature at the age of 2 months and produce approximately 8 litters of a dozen pups, as their young are called, annually.
 That’s about 100 in total every year!

 Housecats are not an effective means of mouse control.
 In fact, mice often are attracted to leftover food in or around your pet’s dish.
 (They also enjoy spilled birdseed and dry dog food.)

-Poisoned bait, snap traps and “catch and release” traps (one of which is even approved by PETA) are successful methods of getting rid of house mice.
+Poisoned bait, snap traps and “catch and release” traps (one of which is even approved by PETA) are successful ways to get rid of house mice.
 If you set out poisoned bait, be sure to place it next to the wall or other edge, where mice like to travel, and keep it out of reach of children and pets.
 To prevent further problems, stop mice from getting back inside.
-Cover exterior vents with metal screening and seal up other potential mouse entry points – for example, cracks in your foundation and gaps under exterior doors.
+Hire a handyman to cover exterior vents with metal screening and seal up other potential mouse entry points – for example, cracks in your foundation and gaps under exterior doors.